Long COVID support with digital therapy and Caspar Health

 A new concept for partner clinics to help patients and rehab facilities

 Over the past summer, the number of Corona infections continued to fall, making the pandemic far less present in our everyday lives.
 Since then, however, the coronavirus has once again become a major topic, and the number of patients suffering from long COVID is also rising steadily.
 In the first two years of the pandemic, at least 17 million people from the 53 countries classified by the World Health Organization as “European” were reported to be living with mild to debilitating symptoms long COVID symptoms for three months or more post-infection.
-These findings come from an analysis for the World Health Organization (WHO) of the 53 member states, based on a model calculation by the University of Washington.
+These findings come from a of the 53 member states, based on a model calculation by the University of Washington.
 The study also shows that women are at higher risk of long covid than men.

 Treatment of coronavirus infections and their aftermath